karlatallah21/5-Axis-Camera-Position-Control/Adjustments.md

 ### Homing

 #### Offset
-The homing function was previously inconsistent due to the hall effect sensor going off a few degrees before being centered on the magnet, on the pan and tilt axes.
+The homing function was previously inconsistent due to the hall effect sensor going off a few degrees before being centered on the magnet, on the pan and tilt axes, since their sensors' magnets should be diametric instead of being axial.
 This was solved by introducing an offset variable which would correct the insufficient homing.
 By trial and error, the offset was found to be around 10 degrees, so this was accounted for in the code after perfoming homing, as shown below.
 ```c++
 float hall_pan_offset_degrees = -10;
 float hall_tilt_offset_degrees = -10;